lekasri12/GCD-of-two-numbers/README.md

-# Find the GCD of two numbers
+# EX-04-Find the GCD of two numbers
 ## DATE:

 ## AIM: